Logo Copyright © 2007 NCCG - All Rights Reserved

 Men and Women are Equal but Different

-According to the apostle Paul, there are no distinctions between men and women in Christ (Gal.3:28).
-His thesis is that there must be respect for gender differences and that external differences of appearanc should be maintained.
+According to the apostle Paul, there are no distinctions between men and women in Messiah (Gal.3:28).
+His thesis is that there must be respect for gender differences and that external differences of appearance should be maintained.
 A man should never be mistaken for a man, or a man for a woman.
 No man can bear a child and no woman can assume the rôle of a husband.
 These are basic teachings on which Paul insists.
-The differences between men and women that exist do so because God created them; but inspite of differences, quality of the sexes must be maintained and emphasised.
-They are "join heirs of the grace of life" (1 Pet.3:7) -- in no way are they inferior to men in the sight of God.
+The differences between men and women that exist do so because Yahweh created them; but in spite of differences, quality of the sexes must be maintained and emphasised.
+They are "join heirs of the grace of life" (1 Pet.3:7) -- in no way are they inferior to men in the sight of Elohim (God).

-On the other hand, it must be observed that God expects of each one the performance of duty as per his or her God-given endowments.
-Often in the Scriptures we find Paul recognisinf women as friends and co-workers in the Gospel (Rom.16:1-4).
+On the other hand, it must be observed that Yahweh expects of each one the performance of duty as per his or her Yahweh-given endowments.
+Often in the Scriptures we find Paul recognising women as friends and co-workers in the Besorah (Gospel) (Rom.16:1-4).
 Paul does not differentiate between Priscilla and her husband Aquila.
 Rather, he calls them by the same name, sunergos, 'fellow workers' or 'companions in labour'.
 He does not distinguish between the work each can do because one is male and the other female.
 Later on in Rom.16:21, he calls Timothy by the same name, sunergos.
 In Phil.23 he calls all men who were his co-workers, among whom was Luke, by the same name.

 Bad Bible Translations and Cultural Prejudice